- Type: Personal computer

 I was informed by the seller that the computer was unstable and probably needed a replacement of the capacitors.
 I was lucky to get it at a bargain price.
 It fired up but started to malfunction after some minutes, some of the keys was not working at the keyboard as well.

-I cleaned the A4000 real good as usual and got it professionally recapped (new capacitors) at “Retro-service”, a one-man driven workshop for retro-computers.
-Some broken circuit traces was repaired there as well, a battery leak had caused the damage.
-A new battery holder for the real time clock was put in place as well.
+First I cleaned the A4000 real good as usual.
+Then I got it professionally recapped (new capacitors) at “Retro-service”, a one-man driven workshop for retro-computers, whom got microscope and the equipment needed to inspect for damages caused by leaked electrolyte and so on.
+A battery leak had caused some damage around the battery area and corroded pins from memory controller chips, this was taken care of and a new battery holder for the real time clock was soldered in place as well.

 I opened the keyboard and measured conductivity, “invisible” cracks in the keyboard membrane obviously caused the malfunction of keys.
 I tried to repair it by using conductive paint I bought cheap from eBay, but the paint turned out to not be conductive as supposed to.
 I bought a second hand Amiga 500 keyboard membrane with the same part number as the Amiga 4000 membrane.
 After replacing the membrane, the keyboard worked perfectly.

-The A4000 was already upgraded to Kickstart 3.1 ROM and the newer Super Buser rev. 11 chip (the original rev. 9 chip is know to cause problems).
-Now my Amiga 4000 works perfectly.
+The A4000 was already upgraded to Kickstart 3.1 ROM and the newer Super Buster rev. 11 chip (the original rev. 9 chip is know to cause problems).
+Finally, my Amiga 4000 works perfectly.
+Because I now have upgraded to re-engineered A3640 CPU board with modifications to use an 68060 CPU, I needed to replace the two Kickstart 3.1 ROM chips with two custom ones.
+The Kickstart ROM chips are always in socket, so that part is easy on all Amiga models.

-Commodore A2088 PC emulator board along with an VGA ISA card
+Installing Commodore A2088 PC emulator together with an VGA card

-I’ve was lucky enough to find an 486 PC in the electrical waste at work, this PC happened to have an VGA ISA card, which I removed to be used by the emulator card in my Amiga 4000.
-After a little fiddling, it worked out perfectly, added a picture of the Amiga running PC on a separate monitor with the game Prince of Persia in VGA in the gallery bellow.
+I’ve was lucky enough to find an 486 PC in the electrical waste at my work, it happened to have an VGA ISA card, which I removed to be used by the emulator card in my Amiga 4000.
+After a little fiddling, it worked out perfectly, added a picture of the Amiga running PC on a separate monitor with the game Prince of Persia in VGA.

 Long story made short.
 Ended up getting a new motherboard and exchange my non-working 040 CPU daughter card and the faulty motherboard with a new working 040 card from John Hertell in Sweden (Chucky).
 Some capacitors were not soldered in, but they were shipped along with the card and I got no problem solder them in place.
 Great, finally up and running again.